diku-dk/futhark/HACKING.md

 * `cabal run futhark -- args...`: run the Futhark compiler with the provided options, first (re)compiling it if necessary.

-* `cabal haddock`: generate hyperlinked documentation.
+* `cabal haddock --enable-documentation`: generate hyperlinked documentation.

 ## Compiling with Stack